-Commitment A1.
+A1.
 Open Data from the dataset of the program for the rationalization of public procurement

-This commitment will begin implementation in Year 2.44 This commitment was included as an addendum in July 2017; therefore, its completion and results cannot be assessed in Year I. There has been some progress between July and September 2017, as reported by stakeholders during interviews carried out by the IRM.
+This commitment will begin implementation in Year 2.44 This commitment was included as an addendum in July 2017; therefore, its completion and results cannot be assessed in Year 1.
+There has been some progress between July and September

+2017, as reported by stakeholders during interviews carried out by the IRM researchers.
 According to the commitment's implementing official, CONSIP will release eleven new datasets in .csv format regarding negotiations and purchases by the end of 2017 (A1.1).
 The release of linked open data is scheduled for June 2018.

-Commitments in the Open Data theme belong to a national strategy for opening the public administration and many actions would have been performed regardless of inclusion in the OGP action plan.
+The open data commitments belong to a national strategy for opening public administration, and many actions would have been performed regardless of inclusion in the action plan.

 There are few clear results from the commitments.
-As expressed in the government's self-assessment, the main results achieved thus far are the engagement by different areas of the public administration in the OGP action plan, and increased discussion by public actors on increasing their accountability.
-A monthly email from the government OGP team to the implementing institutions serves as a reminder of their duty to manage commitments, bringing greater attention and priority to activities included in the action plan.
+As expressed in the government's self-assessment, the main results thus far are the engagement by different areas of the public administration in the action plan, and increased discussion by public actors on increasing their accountability.
+A monthly email from the government OGP Team to the implementing institutions serves as a reminder of their duty to manage commitments, bringing greater attention and priority to activities included in the action plan.